ericmalekos/RNASeq-walkthough/README.md

         # move reads to a new directory
         $ mkdir raw_reads
-        $ mv *.gz
+        $ mv *.gz raw_reads

 ### 1.1 Read Quality with FastQC

 FastQC seems to be the standard read quality checking tool.
-For each read file it generates an HTML file analyses.
+For each read file it generates an HTML file containing its findings.
 [More on FastQC.](https://linuxize.com/post/how-to-use-linux-screen/)

         # Download and unpack FastQC